Lower bounds for the universal TSP on the plane: Analyzing the combination of many backtracks

-We now deal with \textbf{CASE A} of the proof.
 Assume that every dyadic square has a backtrack.
 Fix a backtrack for each square.
 Fix a line $L$ through $[0,1]^2$ (we will choose it later at random).
-For any scale $t = 0, ..., r$, and any dyadic square of scale $t$ with backtrack $(p,L',\sigma,R_1,R_2)$ we say that \textbf{$L$ passes through the backtrack of $Q$} if $L \cap Q$ is contained in the $\dfrac{1}{2}w 2^{-t}$ neighborhood of $L' \cap Q$ and vice versa (i.e. Hausdorff distance).
-We denote by $Bad_t$ the set of all dyadic squares of scale $t$ such that $L$ passes through the backtrack of $Q$.
-For each scale $t$ and $Q \in Bad_{t}$, pick the point $p_Q$ corresponding to the backtrack of $Q$ (recall the definition in the second section).
+For any scale $t = 0, \dots , r$, and any dyadic square $Q$ of scale $t$ with backtrack $(p,L',\sigma,R_1,R_2)$ we say that \textbf{$L$ passes through the backtrack of $Q$} if $L \cap Q$ is contained in the $\dfrac{1}{16}w 2^{-t}$ neighborhood of $L' \cap Q$ and vice versa (i.e. Hausdorff distance).

+We denote by $Bad_t$ the set of all dyadic squares $Q$ of scale $t$ such that $L$ passes through the backtrack of $Q$, and call them \textbf{bad squares}.
+For each scale $t$ and $Q \in Bad_{t}$, pick the point $p_Q$ corresponding to the backtrack of $Q$ (recall Definition \ref{main:definition}).

 We introduce another parameter, the \textbf{scale sparsity} $c \in \n$ which we will optimize at the end to be $c \asymp \log r \asymp \log 1/w$.
 Define

 Clearly $|S| \leq 2^{r+2}$.
 We will estimate the competitive ratio of the set $S$ using the following two lemmas: